 Created in 1991, the Living History Park in North Augusta, near Aiken, is a unique attraction that focuses on the area’s colonial history.
-Here you’ll find different structures created to give visitors an idea of what everyday life was like back then.
+Here you’ll find different structures created to give visitors an idea of what everyday life was like back then, similar to Colonial Williamsburg or Old Salem.

 Some buildings are open year-round while others are only open for special events.
-Sometimes you’ll see costumed demonstrators performing different tasks like whittling, cooking, blacksmithing and creating of medicines.
+Sometimes you’ll see costumed demonstrators performing different tasks like whittling, cooking, blacksmithing, and creating medicines.

 I visited during the yearly Under the Crown festival, which included a special dinner with a historic guest.
 There were demonstrations in different buildings and food and drink at the tavern.
 Traditional music and dancing is a part of the fun.
 It was kept as authentic as possible.